 Theological educators and Christian academics came together in Los Angeles for Karam Forum 2018 on January 4-5, a time of collaboration, encouragement and equipping.
 We thought together about the nature of flourishing, the connection between theology and daily life, how we can draw economic wisdom from the Bible, the challenge of reforming educational institutions and our calling as scholars and educators.
 We honored a key leader in our community as he changes roles.

 And we announced Karam Forum 2019!
-Mark your calendars for January 3-4, 2019 in the beautiful sunshine of Dallas/Ft.
-Worth.
+Mark your calendars for January 3-4, 2019 in the beautiful sunshine of Dallas.
 Speakers will include Miroslav Volf of Yale University, Rudy Estrada of LABI College, David Miller of Princeton University, Kevin Dudley of Made to Flourish, Mark Greene of the London Institute for Contemporary Christianity and vocation curriculum author Helen Kim.
-The event will take place at the Riley Center at Southwestern Baptist Theological Seminary, an ON partner school.
+The event will take place at the Warwick Melrose Hotel.
+(Note: This article has been edited to provide updated information.)

 After an opening session from prominent Christian legal minds on the challenge of making law in a pluralistic society, Karam Forum’s “Rooted” session planted our time together in reflection on a fundamental question: What is flourishing?
 Opening remarks from session host Chris Armstrong framed a challenging talk from Andy Crouch on the need to embrace perseverance through suffering – the “pruning” of our lives through “high friction, low margin” activities – in order to truly flourish.
 We need, Crouch said, “not a prosperity gospel but a posterity gospel.”
 (Look for that address among our EWP Talks for use with students, coming soon!)
 Greg Forster moderated panel discussions with Mako Fujimura, Amy Sherman, Vincent Bacote, Brian Fikkert, Bruce Fields, Brent Waters and Sajan Mathews to unpack the implications of Crouch’s insight.